-3. Special needs housing:
+3. Special needs housing

-There is no quantitative data on current or anticipated need for special needs housing for electoral area G.
+There is no quantitative data on current or anticipated need for special needs housing for electoral area H.

-Supportive housing was identified through stakeholder and public engagement as a key component of the housing spectrum, along with a recognition that those with special needs require additional support alongside adequate shelter to ensure long-term safety and success.
-Respondents in electoral area G felt that supportive and assisted living (housing with supports) was needed to meet housing challenges in their community.
+Supportive housing was identified broadly through stakeholder and public engagement as a key component of the housing spectrum, along with a recognition that those with special needs require additional support alongside adequate shelter to ensure long-term safety and success.
+Some respondents in electoral area H felt that supportive and assisted living (housing with supports) was needed to meet housing challenges in their community.